-E-2 foreign language teachers in Korea frequently change schools — at the end of a contract, for a better opportunity, or due to school closures.
-What many E-2 holders don't realize is that changing employers (근무처 변경) has a direct knock-on effect on the immigration status of any family members in Korea on F-3 (Dependent) or F-1 (Family Visitor) status.
+foreign language teachers in Korea frequently change schools — at the end of a contract, for a better opportunity, or due to school closures.
+What many E-2 holders don't realize is that changing employers (근무처 변경) has a direct knock-on effect on the immigration status of any family members in Korea on (Dependent) or (Family Visitor) status.
 If you change schools and don't update your family's status, your spouse or children may technically be staying in Korea on a status tied to your old employer.
 This guide explains what you need to do.

 When you change from one school to another on an E-2 visa, you must notify or obtain permission from immigration: